yiisoft/docs/guide/en/concept/aliases.md

 The path/URL represented by a derived alias is determined by replacing the root alias part with its corresponding path/URL in the derived alias.

-> Note: The `get()` method does not check whether the resulting path/URL refers to an existing file or resource.
+> Note: The `get()` method doesn't check whether the resulting path/URL refers to an existing file or resource.

 A root alias may also contain slash `/` characters.
 The `get()` method